-Using the data generating process described above, we draw a single sample and conduct the synthetic control design in \eqref{eqn:OptOriginal}, with parameters $\underline{m}=1$ and $\widebar{m}=14$ (no constraint on the number of treated units).
-We report the results in Figures~\ref{fig:NumericalN(0,1)Noise} and~\ref{fig:ResidualsN(0,1)Noise}.
-In Figure~\ref{fig:NumericalN(0,1)Noise}, the solid line represents the synthetic treated unit ($\sum_{j=1}^J w^*_j Y_{jt}$, for $t=1,\ldots,T$).
-The dashed line represents the synthetic control unit ($\sum_{j=1}^J v^*_j Y_{jt}$, for $t=1,\ldots,T$).
-The two lines closely track each other in the pre-experimental periods.
-They diverge in the experimental periods, when a treatment effect emerges as a result of the differences in the parameters of the data generating processes for $Y^N_{jt}$ and $Y^I_{jt}$.
+Using the data generating process described above, we draw a single sample and conduct the synthetic control design in \eqref{eqn:OptOriginal}, with parameters $\underline{m}=1$ and $\widebar{m}=14$, i.e., no constraint on the number of treated units.
+We report the results in Figures~\ref{fig:ComputationalN(0,1)Noise} and~\ref{fig:ResidualsN(0,1)Noise}.
+In Figure~\ref{fig:ComputationalN(0,1)Noise}, each blue dashed line represents an outcome trajectory $Y_{jt}$, for $t=1,\ldots,T$ and $j=1, \ldots J$.
+The solid black line represents the trajectory of the synthetic treated unit $\sum_{j=1}^J w^*_j Y_{jt}$, for $t=1,\ldots,T$.
+The black dashed line represents the trajectory of the synthetic control unit $\sum_{j=1}^J v^*_j Y_{jt}$, for $t=1,\ldots,T$.
+The synthetic treated and synthetic control units closely track each other in the pre-experimental periods.
+They diverge during the experimental periods, when a treatment effect emerges as a result of the differences in the parameters of the data-generating processes for $Y^N_{jt}$ and $Y^I_{jt}$.
 Figure~\ref{fig:ResidualsN(0,1)Noise} reports the difference between the synthetic treated and the synthetic control outcomes.
-The inferential procedure of Section~\ref{sec:formal} produces $p$-value equal to $0.0198$, for the null hypothesis of no treatment effect in \eqref{equation:null}.
+The inferential procedure of Section~\ref{sec:formal} produces $p$-value equal to $0.004$ for the null hypothesis of no treatment effect in \eqref{equation:null}.